unepwcmc/ocean-plus-habitats/README.md

 ## Statistics updates

 ### High level update overview
+⚠️ These instructions has been reworded and new details added so that it become easier and more straightforward for normal user to run this process.
+If you need detailed instructions, I suggest you jump to the section below "High level update O+H website process (more detailed)"

 1. Pull latest from `main` and ensure `develop` up to date with `main`.
 2. Checkout your stats update branch e.g. `git checkout -b chore/update-statistics-2022-01` from `develop`.